rainbow-sh/.github/profile/README.md

 2. Contribute
 3. Submit a pull request

-If you want to become a member, contact G_cat#2267 on discord.
+To become a member, [Check out this repo](https://github.com/rainbow-sh/membership).